Balramt/Text_to_Knowledge_Graph_Generation/README.md

-# Leveraging Large Language Models for KG Construction and Reasoning
+# Leveraging Large Language Models for KG Construction
 ---
 This repository is part of the research project on **Leveraging Large Language Models for KG Construction** using Large Language Models (LLMs).
 The benchmark aims to evaluate LLMs for extracting knowledge graph triples from natural language while adhering to a given ontology.
 The focus is on key evaluation metrics such as precision, recall, F1-score, ontology conformance, and hallucination rates.